jscrane/TinySensors/hub/README.md

 mux
 ---
 - connects to sensorhub's port 5555
-- listens for up to 20 clients on port 5678 and relays sensor readings
+- listens for up to 20 clients on port 5678 and relays sensor readings to them
 - by default runs as a daemon (disable with -v, also enables verbose mode)